aptos-labs/aptos-ansible/README.md

 # Aptos Ansible

+> NOTE: Not for production use!
+This is an experimental deployment method, and has not been thoroughly tested or deployed.
+It may be lacking features critical to operating an Aptos node in production.

 ## The Mission
 We've come to realize that the majority of operators choose not to run their nodes in a k8s environment, largely due to the expensive and complexity.
 Despite that, we don't have much first class support in terms of tooling, configuration, or documentation for non-k8s deployment.
 This project aims to address that.
 Our goal with this is to support any combination of: